noahbrenner/fresh_tomatillos/README.md

 * Validate YouTube video ID
 * Validate image URLs (no 404) (Check if it's an image format?)
-* README: The user must have an active internet connection to verify and display images and YouTube videos
+* README: The user must have an active internet connection to verify images and YouTube videos
 * GitHub Pages example
 * HTML responsive design
 * JavaScript adjustments
-* Add a CLI?